Pay and Wages

 Deductions from wages/breach of contract

-As an employee in this situation, you would be entitled to claim both breach of contract and unlawful deduction from wages, though you would not be eligible to get back more money than you have lost.
+Pay and Wages – As an employee in this situation, you would be entitled to claim both breaches of contract and unlawful deduction from wages, though you would not be eligible to get back more money than you have lost.